eileenrose/SHPE/hw0/README.md

 # Unit 0 - First Cat Website

-First Cat Website is a web app that was posted by Make School to help beginners learn to use Bootstrap, HTML, and CSS.
+First Cat Website is a tutorial that was posted by Make School to help beginners learn to use Bootstrap, HTML, and CSS.

 Submitted by: Eileen Buenaflor